parthmishra24/JWTek/README.md

 - Extracts tokens from files and supports batch analysis
 - Forge custom tokens using `none`, `HS256`, or `RS256`
 - Guided exploitation advice with PoCs and bypass testing
-- Compare tokens to uncover tampering or smuggling attempts
 - Extendable and modular structure

 ---